mitre-attack/mitreattack-python/docs/navlayercore.rst

 ===============

 This subcomponent, as part of the larger navlayers module, is responsible for Layer objects.
-Please note, this documentation assumes familiarity with the [ATT&CK Navigator layer format](https://github.com/mitre-attack/attack-navigator/blob/develop/layers/LAYERFORMATv4_1.md).
+Please note, this documentation assumes familiarity with the `ATT&CK Navigator layer format <https://github.com/mitre-attack/attack-navigator/blob/develop/layers/LAYERFORMATv4_1.md>`_.
 The main handle for this implementation is the Layer, which stores an individual instance of a LayerObj object, which further references the various sub-objects that make up a complete Layer.
 A visual representation of this object breakdown can be seen here (please note there are other fields, these are just the objects):